dotnet/AspNetCore.Docs/aspnetcore/fundamentals/startup.md

 <a name="setcompatibilityversion"></a>
 ### SetCompatibilityVersion for runtime

 The `SetCompatibilityVersion` method allows an app to opt-in or opt-out of potentially breaking changes in ASP.NET MVC Core runtime.
-Thesse changes are generally in how the MVC subsystems behaves and how **your code** is called by the runtime.
-By opting in, you get the latest behavior, and the long term behavior of ASP.NET Core runtime.
+These changes are generally in how the MVC subsystem behaves and how **your code** is called by the runtime.
+By opting in, you get the latest behavior, and the long-term behavior of ASP.NET Core runtime.

 The following code sets the compatibility mode to ASP.NET Core 2.1:

 [!code-csharp[Main](startup/sampleCompatibility/Startup.cs?name=snippet1)]

-Applications that call `SetCompatibilityVersion(CompatibilityVersion.Version_2_0)` are protected from potentially breaking changes introduced in ASP.NET Core 2.1 and later 2.x versions for MVC APIs.
+Applications that call `SetCompatibilityVersion(CompatibilityVersion.Version_2_0)` are protected from potentially breaking changes introduced in the ASP.NET Core 2.1 MVC runtime and later 2.x versions.
 This protection:

-* Does not apply to all 2.1 and later changes, it's targed to MVC API changes.
+* Does not apply to all 2.1 and later changes, it's targeted to potentially breaking ASP.NET Core MVC runtime changes.
 * Does not extend to the next major version.

 The default compatibility for ASP.NET Core 2.1 and later 2.x applications that do **not** call `SetCompatibilityVersion` is 2.0 compatibility.
 That is, not calling `SetCompatibilityVersion` is the same as calling `SetCompatibilityVersion(CompatibilityVersion.Version_2_0)`.

-The following code sets the compatibility mode to ASP.NET Core 2.1, except for the following behavoirs:
+The following code sets the compatibility mode to ASP.NET Core 2.1, except for the following behaviors:

 * [AllowCombiningAuthorizeFilters](https://github.com/aspnet/Mvc/blob/dev/src/Microsoft.AspNetCore.Mvc.Core/MvcOptions.cs)
 * [InputFormatterExceptionPolicy](https://github.com/aspnet/Mvc/blob/dev/src/Microsoft.AspNetCore.Mvc.Core/MvcOptions.cs)

 [!code-csharp[Main](startup/sampleCompatibility/Startup2.cs?name=snippet1)]

-The [MvcOptions](https://github.com/aspnet/Mvc/blob/dev/src/Microsoft.AspNetCore.Mvc.Core/MvcOptions.cs) class source comments have a good explanation of what changed and why the changes are an improvment for most users.
+The [MvcOptions](https://github.com/aspnet/Mvc/blob/dev/src/Microsoft.AspNetCore.Mvc.Core/MvcOptions.cs) class source comments have a good explanation of what changed and why the changes are an improvement for most users.

 The comments in the [CompatibilitySwitch](https://github.com/aspnet/Mvc/blob/747420e5aa7cc2c7834cfb9731510286ded6fc03/src/Microsoft.AspNetCore.Mvc.Core/Infrastructure/CompatibilitySwitch.cs#L9) provide more information on the breaking changes and instructions on how to implement a behavior change and corresponding compatibility switch.

-We recommend you test your application using the latest version.
-We anticpate that most applications will not have breaking changes using the latest version.
-For apps that encounter breaking changes, using the appropriate compatibility switchs:
+We recommend you test your application using the latest version (`CompatibilityVersion.Version_2_1`).
+We anticipate that most applications will not have breaking changes using the latest version.
+For apps that encounter breaking changes, using the appropriate compatibility switches:

 * Allows you to use the latest release and opt out of specific breaking changes.
-* Give you time to update your app so it works with the latest changes.
+* Gives you time to update your app so it works with the latest changes.

 At some future date, there will be an [ASP.NET Core 3.0 version](https://github.com/aspnet/Home/wiki/Roadmap).
 Applications targeting ASP.NET Core 3.0 will not be able to opt-out of breaking changes introduced in ASP.NET Core 2.x.
-We feel these are positive changes that benefit all users.
+We feel these are positive changes benefitting nearly all users.
 By introducing them now, most apps can benefit now, and the others will have time to update their applications.

 ::: moniker-end